Riley-Py/DotFiles-Hyprland/README.md

 setup!
 The main theme of this setup is using the tool PyWal as much as possible to make everything match to the wallpaper.
 This allows for an ambient setup and not having to worry about color matching so much.
 Below are some screenshots:

+## Notes

+- This is constantly shifting and evolving as we speak - I will be adding to this as I add more stuff to my system
+- It may disappear sometimes - GitHub was erroring out on me when I try to make this public and then try to commit stuff.
+This repository therefore may go private for a bit, and then go public again